 Post-Shave Razor Bumps

 If you tend to find that a shaving rash appears a while after you’ve shaved, this is most likely caused by hair regrowth.
-As your hair grows, it can irritate the skin around the follicle, and can even get blocked, forcing the hair to grow under the skin’s surface.
+As your hair grows, it can irritate and block the skin around the follicle, forcing the hair to grow under the skin’s surface.
 These ingrown hairs can result in itchy, painful red bumps.

 You are more susceptible to ingrown hairs if your skin is dry, which is why we recommend exfoliating your skin before shaving to ensure there’s no buildup of dead skin cells.